 Your donation of $2 or more will help us raise $1 MILLION dollars for child sexual abuse prevention and survivor support programs.
 ALL DONATIONS ARE TAX-DEDUCTIBLE.

-Use the button above or mail a check or money order payable to “The Chelko Foundation” to the address above, with “The Fiona Project” clearly marked in the memo field.
+Use the button above or mail a check or money order payable to “The Fiona Project” to the address above.

 Want to bring The Fiona Project to your area?
 Contact Us!

 FOR CONCERT HOSTS: We are happy to help you plan a concert for your community!
 Great options for Fiona Project concerts include house-concerts, spiritual centers, community centers, music venues or any other venue available to you.
 Whether you prefer a small intimate setting or a multi-band party event, the sky’s the limit!
 We can provide a suggested event format and hosting resources, including cards with prevention tips, social media marketing assistance, press coverage (for large events), event posters (in PDF format) and more.
 Help us #UndotheTaboo.
 Together, we can bring important awareness and healing to your community.

 FOR MUSICIANS: Love playing music?
 Want to support our movement?
 It’s simple to get on The Fiona Project roster.
 Add your existing concerts to our marketing and events calendar by donating 10% or more of your proceeds to The Fiona Project, or volunteer to play a dedicated concert to bring awareness and healing to your community.
 Whether you choose a solo event or you’re an independent act at a multi-performer event, we’re here to help, including pairing you with a concert host (if desired), providing concert posters, social media exposure, and press coverage (for large events).

 FOR ARTISTS and POETS: Art showings or spoken word/poetry events are also wonderful ways to support The Fiona Project and share our message of prevention and healing.